Skip to main content

 2. Exercise

-The best way to relieve stress and to improve general health.
+Exercise is one of the best ways to relieve stress and to improve your general health.

 Dr. Maria’s Tip: